Richardsonian Romanesque: Dispersion

 Research is underway to try to document the westward movement of the artisans and craftsmen, many of whom were immigrant Italians and Irish, who built in the Richardsonian Romanesque tradition.
 The style began in the East, in and around Boston, where Richardson built the influential Trinity Church on Copley Square.
 As the style was losing favor in the East, it was gaining popularity further west.
 Stone carvers and masons trained in the Richardsonian manner appear to have taken the style west, until it died out in the early decades of the 20th century.

 As an example, four small bank buildings were built in Richardsonian Romanesque style in Osage County, Oklahoma, during 1904–1911: the Osage Bank of Fairfax, Bank of Hominy, Bank of Burbank, and Bank of Bigheart.

+Another example of the Richardsonian Romanesque style and its westward spread is the former City Building (now the Clark County Heritage Center) of Springfield, Ohio, built in 1890.
+The building was designed by local architect Charles Cregar, whose style reflected the tastes of many of the town's settlers that came westward on the National Road from the East Coast, stopping in Springfield when federal funding for constructing the road ran out in 1838.